Mr-Malik-Aryan/Newzapp/README.md

 The live version of NewZapp is hosted on [https://newzapp-vear.vercel.app/](https://newzapp-vear.vercel.app/), but please be aware that this version only displays old news due to CORS restrictions on the deployed site.
 For real-time news updates, it's recommended to run the application locally.

-## Contributing

-If you'd like to contribute to NewZapp, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License